 Whiskey is distilled from grain.
 The type of grain or grains used determines the type of whiskey.
 After the grain is harvested, it's inspected, stored, and then ground into a meal and cooked to separate the starch.
 Malt is added, changing the starch to sugar.
 This mash is cooled and pumped into fermenters.
 Yeast is added to the mash and allowed to ferment, resulting in a mixture of grain residue, water, yeast cells, and alcohol.
 This mixture is then pumped into a still, where heat vaporizes the alcohol.
 The alcohol vapors are caught, cooled, condensed, and drawn off.
 This new, high-proof spirit is stored in large holding tanks.
-Water is added to lower the proof, and the whiskey is drawn into barrels, which are stored in a rackhouse for aging.
+Water is added to lower the proof, and the whiskey is drawn into barrels, which are stored in a rackhouse or barrel house for aging.
 After aging, the barrels of whiskey are drained into the tanks that feed the bottling line.
 In the case of blended whiskey (including Canadian), different whiskies are mixed together, and the grain spirits or other whiskies are added.
+(Check out the nearby sidebar "Some alcohol-related jargon" for details on proof and distillation.)